cakephp/docs/en/appendices/4-1-migration-guide.rst

 Http
 ----

+* ``BaseApplication::addOptionalPlugin()`` was added.
+This method handles loading plugins, and handling errors for plugins that may not exist because they are dev dependencies.
 * ``Cake\Http\Exception\RedirectException`` was added.
 This exception replaces the ``RedirectException`` in the Routing package and can be raised anywhere in your application to signal to the error handling middleware to create